azun510/NewProfileGenerator/README.md

 # New Profile Generator

 ## Description
-  Before a user is presented with the code of a project the first thing they will encounter is a READMe file that explains the purpose of their code.
-Creating a READMe file can be intimidating and the contents of the file can be confusing.
-The goal of this project is to create a README generator that streamlines the difficult process.
+  When it comes to organizing new teams it can be efficient to have an application that can neatly organize the names as well as their postion.
+This week we learned to create a generator that was able to place all these together on one webstite.

 ## Installation